-Porches and Breezeways
+Patios, Porches, and Breezeways

-Several residence halls have porches and breezeways for the convenience and enjoyment of the residents.
+Several apartment communities have patios, porches and/or breezeways for the convenience and enjoyment of the residents.
 As these are for community use, you should not remove furniture, cook, hang clothes, park bicycles, skateboard, or block free access in these areas.
-The roofs of porches and buildings are off limits to residents, and no one except university maintenance personnel is allowed on these areas.
+The roofs of porches and buildings are off limits to residents, and no one except university, apartment, and maintenance personnel are allowed in these areas.